MagCache: Fast Video Generation with Magnitude-Aware Cache: Introduction

 Caching-based methods \cite{xu2018deepcache, selvaraju2024fora, zhao2024pab, chen2024delta} present a lightweight alternative by reusing intermediate outputs in multiple steps without the need for retraining.
 However, conventional uniform caching strategies fail to fully exploit the dynamic nature of output similarities during inference, leading to redundant computations and suboptimal cache utilization.
 Recent work such as AdaCache \cite{kahatapitiya2024adaptive} dynamically adjusts caching strategies based on content complexity, while FasterCache \cite{lv2024fastercache} identifies redundancy in classifier-free guidance (CFG) outputs.
 Additionally, TeaCache \cite{liu2024timestep} builds step-skipping functions through output residual modeling with time embedding difference or modulated input difference, which requires extensive calibration for different models and may overfit to the calibration set.

-In this paper, we uncover a new law for the magnitude ratio of successive residual outputs in video diffusion models.
+In this paper, we uncover a new law for the magnitude ratio of successive residual outputs across different video diffusion models and prompts.
 The residual output is the difference between the model's predicted output and its input.
-The magnitude ratio shows how the size of these residuals changes from previous timestep to the current one.
-Figure~\ref{fig1:intro} shows that the magnitude ratio steadily decreases during most of the diffusion process and then drops sharply in the final steps.
+The magnitude ratio shows the change of residuals from previous timestep to the current one.
+Figure~\ref{fig1:intro}(a) shows that the magnitude ratio steadily decreases during most of the diffusion process and drops sharply in the final steps.
 This trend tells us that many early and mid-range timesteps behave very similarly, which suggests that there is a lot of redundancy that can be used to speed up the process.

-Figure~\ref{fig1:intro} also shows that the change between residual outputs at adjacent timesteps comes mainly from differences in magnitude rather than from their direction.
-Figure~\ref{fig1:intro}(c) shows that the token-wise cosine distances are very small.
-This indicates that the feature directions remain very similar.
-Figure~\ref{fig1:intro}(a) shows a gradual decrease in the average magnitude ratio.
+Figure~\ref{fig1:intro} demonstrates that the change across adjacent timesteps comes mainly from differences in magnitude rather than from their direction in the first 80\% timesteps.
+In Figure~\ref{fig1:intro}(c), the token-wise cosine distances are very small in the first 80\% process.
+This indicates that the direction vectors remain very similar.
 In addition, Figure~\ref{fig1:intro}(b) shows that the standard deviation of the magnitude ratio is close to zero in the early stages.
-Together, these observations confirm that the change between residual outputs at adjacent timesteps is primarily due to differences in average magnitude.
+Together, these observations confirm that the change between residual outputs at adjacent timesteps is primarily due to differences in average magnitude in the early timesteps.
+For the last 20\% timesteps, both average magnitude ratio and residual cosine distance change dramatically.
+It indicates that the residual change of final 20\% steps can also be measured by average magnitude ratios.
+Therefore, we can utilize the unified law of average magnitude ratio to indicate the difference between adjacent timesteps.
 Besides, the magnitude ratio is robust across various random inputs.
 As seen in Figure \ref{fig1:intro}(a) for Wan 2.1, the ratio stays consistent and stable when different prompts are used.

 By relying on the stable magnitude ratio, we can avoid the complexity and the risk of overfitting found in polynomial fitting methods like TeaCache~\cite{liu2024timestep}.
 With this robust magnitude law, we can more accurately estimate and control the error introduced by skipping timesteps.
 This allows us to achieve a significant acceleration in inference without compromising visual quality.